 My wife and I knew this trip would be as Canadian as it gets.
 It was on our bucket list as a must-do history adventure.
-The 90-minute guided Voyager Canoe Tour offered by Banff Adventures and supplied by The Banff Canoe Club is literally hands-on.
+The 90-minute guided Voyageur Canoe Tour offered by Banff Adventures and supplied by The Banff Canoe Club is literally hands-on.
 It let us dig into history with paddles.

-Before we strolled to the Bow River dock that is just a few minutes from Banff Avenue, we indulged in a tasty Canadian treat known as a Beaver Tail – a fried pastry served with a piping hot topping.
+Before we strolled to the Bow River dock that is just a few minutes from Banff Avenue, we indulged in a tasty Canadian treat known as a Beaver Tail, a fried pastry served with a piping hot topping.
 Telling ourselves it was for the energy, we chose chocolate banana.

 The Men of the Fur Trade

-The Voyageurs were French Canadians who traveled by canoe, trading goods such as blankets and flour for furs from the 17th to 19th centuries.
+The Voyageurs were French Canadians who travelled by canoe, trading goods such as blankets and flour for furs from the 17th to 19th centuries.
 No pastries for them.
 We learned they ate pemmican – thinly sliced strips of dried buffalo meat – for energy to help haul heavy bales of fur and portage canoes over rugged terrain.

 First Nations who used canoes as water transport showed the Voyageurs how to make them by stretching birch bark over white cedar – light but sturdy.

 Our guide looks the part of a Voyageur in a white, loose-fitting shirt over leggings with a sash cinched near the waist.
-Freedom of movement allows him to maneuver without difficulty.
+Freedom of movement allows him to manoeuvre without difficulty.
 We wore comfortable clothing as well, which was wise given the treats we’d eaten earlier.

 Salute to History